-Sheldon Everett enters his second season on the Miami University men’s basketball staff after joining the program in May 2012.
-He is in his sixth year as an assistant coach.
+Sheldon Everett enters his third season on the Miami University men’s basketball staff after joining the program in May 2012.
+He is in his seventh year as an assistant coach.

 Everett came to Miami after three seasons (2009-12) as an assistant coach with the men's basketball program at Tennessee State under Coach Cooper.
 He helped Tennessee State to a 20-13 record in 2011-12, the program's first winning record since 1995-96 and the Tigers' first 20-win season in 32 years.
 The team knocked off seventh-ranked Murray State on Feb.
 9, 2012, 72-68, one of just two losses for the Racers, and defeated their first SEC opponent when the Tigers upset South Carolina, 64-63.
 TSU nearly earned a berth to the NCAA Tournament, falling to Murray State by two points in the Ohio Valley Conference Tournament final.
 The Tigers did earn a bid to the 2012 CIT.